uchicago-cs/cmsc22000/website/hw/hw1.rst

 ``git pull`` before you start working, and that you ``git push`` any changes you make.
-Otherwise, your local repositories (and the repository on GitHub) may *diverge* leading to a messy situation called a *merge conflict* (we discuss this in more detail below).
+Otherwise, your local repositories (and the repository on GitHub) may *diverge* leading to a messy situation called a *merge conflict* (we discuss conflicts in more detail below).
 This will be specially important once you start using Git for its intended purpose: to collaborate with multiple developers, where each developer will have their own local repository, and it will become easier for some